MyNameIsTakenOMG/aws-sysops-associate/README.md

 - cloudtrail events retention:
   - 90 days, could send to s3 using athena to do analysis
 - cloudtrail log files integrity validation
-  - digest files: References the log files for the last hour and contains a hash of each. store files in s3 bucket
+  - `digest files`: References the log files for the last hour and contains a hash of each. store files in s3 bucket
   - help determine if files have been modified since being delivered by cloudtrail
 - cloudtrail and eventbridge
   - used to react to any api calls
-  - cloudtrail is not real-time:
+  - cloudtrail is `not real-time`:
     - log files to s3: every 5 min
     - event: within 15 min
 - cloudtrail organization trail: A trail that will log all events for all AWS accounts in an AWS Organization